kevinwangsk/SONiC/doc/pmon-design.md

 Detail datas that need to be collected please see the below DB Schema section.

 Besides data collection, some daemon also need to responese to the request to set device status, for example, fan daemon may need to adjust the fan speed to expected value.
-(For this part see open questions.)
+(For this part see open questions 2.)

 ### 2.1 DB Schema ###